Chinese group buys AIG aircraft firm for up to $4.8 billion

 The Chinese consortium is made up of New China Trust, which is one-fifth owned by Barclays Plc (BARC.L); China Aviation Industrial Fund; and P3 Investments Ltd; with outside advice provided by Credit Suisse CSGN.VX

-It will buy 80.1 percent of ILFC for $4.23 billion, with the option to buy another 9.9 percent.
+It will buy 80.1 percent of ILFC for $4.23 billion (2.63 billion pounds), with the option to buy another 9.9 percent.
 An arm of Industrial and Commercial Bank of China (1398.HK), China's biggest bank, will join once the deal has regulatory approval.

 P3 Investments is led by Wing-Fai Ng, co-founder of the now defunct pan-Asia fund Primus Financial Holdings.

-The deal reinforces China's appetite for foreign mergers and acquisitions, taking the country's 2012 tally to $56.8 billion, according to Thomson Reuters data, the biggest since 2008.
+The deal reinforces China's appetite for foreign mergers and acquisitions, taking the country's 2012 tally to $56.8 billion, according to Thomson Reuters data, the biggest deal-making spree since 2008.

 In the past few days alone, Canada agreed to allow CNOOC (0883.HK) to buy domestic energy company Nexen Inc NXY.TO for $15.1 billion, and China's privately-owned Wanxiang Group won a politically sensitive auction for bankrupt electric car battery marker A123 Systems Inc AONEQ.PK, partly funded by the U.S. government.